AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 ### Adding a donation record: `adddonation`

-This command can be used to add a donation record for a donor.
+The command adds a donation record for a donor.

-Format: `adddonation p/DONOR_LIST_INDEX d/DONATION_DATE v/BLOOD_VOLUME`
+Format: `adddonation p/DONOR_INDEX d/DONATION_DATE v/BLOOD_VOLUME`

-* Adds a donation record for the donor corresponding to the specified `DONOR_LIST_INDEX`.
+* Adds a donation record for the donor corresponding to the specified `DONOR_INDEX`.
 * The index refers to the index number shown in the displayed donor list.
 * The index **must be a positive whole number** 1, 2, 3, …​
-* DONATION_DATE must be in the *dd-MM-yyyy* format.
+* DONATION_DATE must be in the *DD-MM-YYYY* format.
 * BLOOD_VOLUME **must be a positive whole number** strictly **less than 500** (in milliliters).

 Examples:

-* `adddonation p/1 d/15-10-2025 v/200` adds a donation record for the 1st donor, with a blood volume of 200ml donated on 15-10-2025.
+* `adddonation p/1 d/15-10-2025 v/200`: Adds a donation record for the 1st donor, with a blood volume of 200ml donated on 15-10-2025.
-* `adddonation p/3 d/20-09-2024 v/450` adds a donation record for the 3rd donor, with a blood volume of 450ml donated on 20-09-2024.
+* `adddonation p/3 d/20-09-2024 v/450`: Adds a donation record for the 3rd donor, with a blood volume of 450ml donated on 20-09-2024.

 ## Finding donation records of a donor: `finddonations`

-This command finds donation records of a donor.
+The command finds donation records of a donor.

-Format: `finddonations DONOR_LIST_INDEX`
+Format: `finddonations DONOR_INDEX`

-* List all donation records of the donor at the specified `DONOR_LIST_INDEX`.
+* List all donation records of the donor at the specified `DONOR_INDEX`.
 * The index refers to the index number shown in the displayed donor list.
-* The specified index **must be a positive whole number** 1, 2, 3, ...
+* The specified index **must be a positive whole number** 1, 2, 3, …​

 Example:

-* `finddonations 3`: List all donation records of the 3rd donor in the donor list.
+* `finddonations 3`: Lists all donation records of the 3rd donor in the donor list.

   ![result for 'finddonations 3'](images/finddonations3.png)